M4tt1-Coder/NVIM-Setup/README.md

 # NVIM-Setup

-My nvim IDE setup config files
+My nvim IDE setup config files.
+You can use it as a reference to set up your own nvim IDE.